repositorgan/Lungs-Bank-CoinsExtra/README.md

 ## Roadmap

+> Phase 0: Conceptualize with a html demo ✅

+>> Live at bank.coinsextra.workers.dev

-> Phase 1: Data & Auth First
+> Phase 1: Data & Auth First ✅

 >> Step 1: Implement your database in Cloudflare D1